 Location: 38 minutes away from the Bamboo Forest, Katsura, Kyoto

 About the Onsen: This onsen has 2 different bathing facilities.
 One of them features an open-air rock bath and the other one features an open-air cypress bath.
-Which of the bathing facilities can be used by which gender alternates daily.
+The bathing facilities are alternated between the genders on a daily base.
 If you prefer one over the other you can check on their homepage beforehand.
 Besides the outdoor bath, you can also enjoy a large indoor bath, a jet bath, a jacuzzi, and a sauna.
 The spring water comes from 2 natural hot springs that flow 600 and 1,500 meters deep.
 Bathing is possible from 10:00 o’clock in the morning until 02:00 o’clock in the evening.
 On weekends they open at 8:00 o’clock.

 Price: 700円 (about $7 or 6€) on weekdays and 850円 (about $8 or 7€) on weekends and national holidays.
 The additional fee for a towel is just 100円.